BallAerospace/COSMOS/_posts/2019-10-21-cosmos-amos.markdown

 categories: [post]
 ---

 Ryan recently attended the Advanced Maui Optical and Space Surveillance Technologies Conference ([AMOS](https://amostech.com/)) in September.
-He was selected for a poster presentation based on the paper entitled "An open source long term archiving and trending solution for SSA" (link coming soon).
+He was selected for a poster presentation based on the paper entitled ["An open source long term archiving and trending solution for SSA"](/assets/2017_AMOS_Paper.pdf).
 It was based on the COSMOS [DART](/docs/dart_overview/) tool which supports long term storage and trending of command and telemetry data.
 If you look at the official [AMOS Summary](/assets/RPT_2019_AMOS_SUMMARY.pdf) you might also spot him (hint: Thursday)!

 ![Ryan at AMOS](/img/2019_10_21_ryan_amos.jpg)<br/>
 *Ryan at the Poster Session, AMOS 2019*